 There’s also a poolside cafe where you can order food and beverages.
 I had some freshly brewed coffee.
 Amazingly, it’s only P38 per cup and even comes with a yummy raisin biscotti.

 Hubby ordered The Timberland 6 oz.
-Burger w/ your choice of Cheddar or Swiss cheese (P198, pictured above).
+Burger w/ your choice of Cheddar or Swiss cheese (P198).
 He chose Swiss cheese.
 It’s a pretty big burger and he said the all-beef patty is surprisingly juicy and delicious.
 It comes with a generous helping of crispy potato wedges and some fresh fruits too.